George Becker (musician)

-George Becker is a New Jersey-based singer, guitarist, and songwriter.
-He is the founder of Jaded Past.
+George Becker is a New Jersey–based country music artist, singer, guitarist, and songwriter.
+He was the founder of rock band Jaded Past before crossing over into the country world.

 Early life

 George Becker was born on April 20, 1963, in Elizabeth, New Jersey, to Rosaria Nastasi Becker and George Becker Sr.

 Becker has four children and resides in New Jersey.

 Career

 Becker a country rock singer songwriter recording and touring artist.
 Becker was also the lead singer, guitarist, and front man for the rock band Jaded Past.

 He traces his country music style to artist like Brantley Gilbert, Eric Church and Jason Aldean but his early rock influences came from bands like T-Rex, The New York Dolls, Kiss, David Bowie, Elton John, Bon Jovi and Steven Tyler.

 In 2012, a self-titled debut album Jaded Past was released early, co-produced by Steve Brown.

 In 2016, Becker signed with Melodic Rock Records and released Jaded Past's second album Believe, also produced by Brown.

 In 2021, Jaded Past's Live And On Edge was released on Melodic Rock Records.
 It was a compilation of performances over 2018 - 2020, co-produced by Becker.

 In 2021 released his first country crossover album on Melodic Rock Records followed up by numerous digital single releases and has never looked back.